 Many classrooms still have rules like, “Raise your hand before speaking,” or “Clean up after yourself.”
 These are important rules, but revising the wording a little can make them encompass character training as well.
 For example, “Be respectful of others, yourself, and things” or “Persevere and always do your best work.”

 Most importantly, be a good example yourself.
 To teach your students personal character traits, then you must also exhibit them.
 Speak kindly to your students, be punctual and prepared, be tolerant of others, etc.

 Children are always looking for role models, no matter what kind of home they come from.
 Children might look up to professional wrestlers or baseball players.
 They might look up to their parents or older siblings, or they might admire characters they see on TV or they read about in books.

 Be sure to point out these role models’ good character traits.
 With the influence of social media, it is becoming easier and easier to keep up with professional sports role models, like this interview with Tim Tebow, for example.
-Children love to tell stories about their families, so the time to really listen and then give a genuine comment referring back to the character traits you’re trying to teach.
+Children love to tell stories about their families, so take the time to really listen and then give a genuine comment referring back to the character traits you’re trying to teach.
 “Your sister is really kind, isn’t she?” or “Wow, it sounds like your cousin worked really hard to prepare for her recital” mean a lot to children and go a long way.

 Create a Caring Community

 A caring attitude is a must in teaching character.
 Children need to see respect and caring modeled for them, as well as implemented in the classroom via rules.
 A caring community can be encouraged by having a zero-tolerance policy on name-calling and character assaults or bullying.
 Give all children a chance to say their piece, and make sure that all students are included in activities.
 Describe the “random acts of kindness” concept and reward students when they demonstrate it.